-The New Relic Python agent can be used with uWSGI version 1.2.6 or higher (versions lower than 1.2.6 have a bug with the way that uWSGI implements the WSGI specification, which can cause significant inaccuracies in data being reported by the Python agent).
+The Python agent can be used with uWSGI version 1.2.6 or higher (versions lower than 1.2.6 have a bug with the way that uWSGI implements the WSGI specification, which can cause significant inaccuracies in data being reported by the Python agent).

 When using uWSGI you will need to supply certain specific command line options to the uwsgi executable.
 The additional options you must use are: